Conveyor-belt superconducting quantum computer: Model

-Adopting the same convention of Ref.~\cite{menta2024globally} we write the Hamiltonian of the setup as $\hat{H}(t): = \hat{H}_0 + \hat{H}_{\rm drive}(t)$, where $\hat{H}_0 := \sum_{\chi \in \{A,B\}} \sum_{i \in \chi} \frac{\hbar \omega_i}{2} \hat{\sigma}_i^{(z)} + \sum_{\langle i,j \rangle} \frac{\hbar \zeta}{2} \hat{\sigma}_i^{(z)} \otimes \hat{\sigma}_j^{(z)}$, describes the local energy contribution of the superconducting qubits and their ZZ interactions which are fixed by the geometry of the model, while $\hat{H}_{\rm drive}(t) := \sum_{\chi \in \{A,B\}} \sum_{i \in \chi} \hbar \Omega_\chi(t)\sin(\omega_{\mathrm{d},\chi}t + \phi_{\chi}(t)) \hat{\sigma}_i^{(y)}$, is the time-dependent driving contribution induced by the classical control lines.
+is the time-dependent driving contribution induced by the classical control lines.
 In these equations, $\hat{\sigma}_i^{(x,y,z)}$ represent ordinary Pauli matrices acting on the Hilbert space of the $i$-th qubit, expressed in the local energy basis $\{\vert g_i \rangle, \vert e_i \rangle\}$.
 The summation in the interacting part of $\hat{H}_{0}$ encompasses all nearest-neighbor interactions, mathematically representing all the black springs in Fig.~\ref{fig:architecture}.
 The parameter $\omega_{\mathrm{d},\chi}$ denotes the oscillation frequency of the driving pulse $V_\chi(t)$, while $\Omega_\chi(t)$ and $\phi_\chi(t)$ define the time-dependent Rabi frequency and phase of such control.
 In the following, we will assume that these quantities assume constant values on disjoint time windows, in such a way that, at each time, only one species (either $A$ or $B$) is driven.
 For simplicity, in writing $\hat{H}_{\rm drive}(t)$, we have omitted the driving term associated with the control line $V_{\rm init}(t)$, which operates solely at the very beginning of the computational process on a specific subset of the physical qubits.
 Additionally, we did not explicitly highlight that when the site index $i$ in the expression for $\hat{H}_0$ identifies a $B$-type qubit marked with a black triangle, the corresponding qubit's level spacing becomes $\hbar(\omega_B+\zeta)$ instead of $\hbar\omega_B$.
 The same substitution must be performed when the site index $i$ identifies an $A$-type qubit marked with a black triangle, i.e.~an $A$-type crossed qubit.
 Similarly, whenever in the expression of $\hat{H}_{\rm drive}(t)$ the index $i$ identifies a crossed qubit, $\Omega_{\chi}(t)$ needs to be replaced by $2\Omega_\chi(t)$.
 Apart from these local adjustments (which need to be engineered once and for all at fabrication level), it is important to note that $\Omega_\chi(t)$, $\phi_\chi(t)$, and $\omega_{\mathrm{d},\chi}$ are independent of the site index $i$, indicating that they are associated with a control pulse acting globally on all qubits of $\chi$-type in the model.
-We conclude this Section by stressing that the above Hamiltonian is exactly the same as the one studied in Ref.~\cite{menta2024globally}.
+We conclude this paragraph by stressing that the above Hamiltonian is exactly the same as the one studied in Ref.~\cite{menta2024globally}.
 However, due to the more exotic geometry, the dynamical features of the system are more complex than in the case of the 2D ladder geometry used in Ref.~\cite{menta2024globally}.
 We take advantage of this complexity to achieve the $\mathcal{O}(N)$ scaling, as opposed to the $\mathcal{O}(N^2)$ scaling of Refs.~\cite{menta2024globally,cesa2023universal}.
-In the next paragraph we describe such features.
-Further details can be found in the supplemental material~\cite{supplemental} as well as in Ref.~\cite{menta2024globally}.